anjali-001/principle-matching/README.md

 # principle-matching
+This script allows users to input descriptions of their work through speech recognition, then matches each task with relevant workplace principles.
+It generates a CSV file containing the matched principles, corresponding work descriptions, and confidence scores.
+This tool is especially useful for employees preparing performance reviews by helping them align their work with company values efficiently.

 ### A little backstory:
 Not interested, [show me what did you use to build this](#built-this-using) or even the [Set up process](#follow-these-steps-to-set-it-up-locally) would work.